SAS-DHRH/dhcc-toolkit/content/toolkit/project-planning.md

 ## Travel and catering

 Travel and catering may also be important to consider at the grant-writing stage.
-See the Working Practices section for more guidance.
+The short version is to fly less and to serve plant-based food.
+There is further information in the [Working Practices](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/working-practices.html) section of this toolkit.

 ## Choosing research questions